maidsafe-archive/safe_examples/web_hosting_manager/README.md

 ```
 Set `NODE_ENV=dev` to use Mock Vault.
 By deafult it uses Actual Network Or set `NODE_ENV=prod` to use Actual Network.

-## Run
+## Run Dev Mode

 ```bash
 $ yarn start
 ```

-To open application on development environment run `yarn dev`
+To open application on development environment run `yarn dev`.

+Note: Currently not working in osx.

 ### Authorising against Mock

 To simplify the auth process, as web-hosting can't received a response when running in dev mode.

 Run the app, and in the main menu, select `Simulate Mock Response`, and you're good to go.

+Alternatively, to run against a mock versio of the browser (after installing in a dev environment), you can trigger 'dev' libs via setting your env to be `NODE_ENV=test`.

 ## Packaging